Lucien Lee Kinsolving: Ministry

 This missionary diocese later became the Brazilian Episcopal Church, Igreja Episcopal Anglicana do Brasil.
-Meanwhile, in 1900 Rev. Morris opened a mission at Santa Maria da Bocca do Monte, a day's railroad journey from Porto Alegre, followed by other towns along the railroad lines: Bage (1902), Sao Gabriel (1906), Montenegro (1909) and Livramento (1910).
+Meanwhile, in 1900 Morris opened a mission at Santa Maria da Bocca do Monte, a day's railroad journey from Porto Alegre, followed by other towns along the railroad lines: Bage (1902), Sao Gabriel (1906), Montenegro (1909) and Livramento (1910).
 On January 1, 1905, the American Church Missionary Society turned over its Brazilian work to the Episcopal Church's Domestic and Foreign Missionary Society, and in 1907, the General Convention formally recognized the Brazilian Convocation as a Missionary District, which required Kinsolving's resignation and re-election as Missionary Bishop of Southern Brazil.
 By 1907 the new district had 29 missions and stations and 974 communicants, who were served by Bishop Kinsolving, four American and eight Brazilian priests as well as one Brazilian perpetual deacon.

-As 1907 ended, Rev. Brown moved to Rio de Janeiro, where he had previously occasionally ministered to the congregations of Anglican chaplaincies (then under the jurisdiction of the Bishop of the Falkland Islands).
+As 1907 ended, Brown moved to Rio de Janeiro, where he had previously occasionally ministered to the congregations of Anglican chaplaincies (then under the jurisdiction of the Bishop of the Falkland Islands).
 Bishop Kinsolving envisioned moving the diocesan headquarters to the national capital, or at least expanding the Protestant presence.
-Thus was founded the Church of the Redeemer, the state's first Brazilian congregation in 1908, and Rev. Brown also organized Trinity Chapel in Méier (a suburb, now a neighborhood), before he was called back to Virginia to become its coadjutor bishop and Rev. Meem assumed primary responsibility for that geographic area until his death in 1924.
-Meanwhile, VTS graduate Rev. William W.M.
-Thomas helped establish the Southern Cross School for Boys (a boarding school) in Porto Alegre 1912, and Rev. Morris upon his return to Brazil in 1920 (after 18 years in the United States for family heath reasons) reopened the theological seminary in Porto Alegre and by 1923 built the gothic Church of the Ascension on school grounds.
+Thus was founded the Church of the Redeemer, the state's first Brazilian congregation in 1908, and Brown also organized Trinity Chapel in Méier (a suburb, now a neighborhood), before he was called back to Virginia to become its coadjutor bishop and Meem assumed primary responsibility for that geographic area until his death in 1924.
+Meanwhile, VTS graduate the Rev. William W.M.
+Thomas helped establish the Southern Cross School for Boys (a boarding school) in Porto Alegre 1912, and Morris upon his return to Brazil in 1920 (after 18 years in the United States for family heath reasons) reopened the theological seminary in Porto Alegre and by 1923 built the gothic Church of the Ascension on school grounds.
 Also by that year, the Church of the Mediator in Santa Maria, Trinity Church in Porto Alegre and Church of the Redeemer in Pelotas were all self-supporting, no longer dependent on mission aid.